Tejas-H5/MacroRunner/README.md

 ## context : MacroContext
 You will be using this object to edit the target file, and possibly create new output files.

+### context.rootDir:string

+> Use this to get the project root fsPath.
+This will fallback to the document's folder if no folder is open, and then fallback to being `undefined` if the macro is being run on an untitled file.